England and world champions uttered in the same sentence when relating to football conjured memories only of 1966. That was until the summer of 2017.

 Senior caps: 0

 One of a number of Evertonians in England’s championship-winning squad, the Liverpudlian truly broke through at Goodison Park during the 2017/18 campaign but struggled to supplant Seamus Coleman at right-back.
-During the 2019/20 season he was on loan at Bundesliga outfit Schalke 04, and following another loan spell at Celtic, moved to Germany permanently in the summer with Hertha Berlin.
+During the 2019/20 season, he was on loan at Bundesliga outfit Schalke 04, and following another loan spell at Celtic, moved to Germany permanently with Hertha Berlin.
+He’s made 98 appearances for the capital side, scoring five goals and providing 16 assists, but is yet to extend his contract beyond this summer.

 CB: Fikayo Tomori